 - GMAIL - our email has been migrated over from Office 365, please check your email from the gmail app from here on out - Recommended - If you wish to use your school email on your mobile device you are encouraged to use the GMAIL app.

 - Google Sites - Currently being used for/by staff for exchange/delivery of info and data between staff only.
-Currently Google is in beta testing of the newest version.
-Google Sites Classic is the older version and has not YET been eliminated by Google.

 - File Conversion - Setting in Google Drive that will allow you to save a copy of word or excel as a google doc or sheet